flutter/website/src/docs/development/tools/devtools/memory.md

 usage e.g., total heap used, external heap, maximum heap capacity, Resident Set Size (RSS).
-As you interact with your application various events are detected e.g., memory GC (garabage collection),Flutter events, user fired events (using the dart:developer package) are collected in the same timeline as the memory statistics.
+As you interact with your application various events are detected e.g., memory GC (garabage collection),Flutter events, user fired events (using the ```dart:developer``` package) are collected in the same timeline as the memory statistics.
 All of this collected statistics and events are displayed in charts (see Anatomoy of Memory).

 The next level of understanding memory involes you directly interacting with DevTools and your application to isolate a short period of time that you are interested in knowing how many objects were allocated, how many bytes were allocated, or tracking all the places in your code where a particular class is allocated.
-This information is available using the "Monitor Allocations" part of DevTools.
+This information is available under the "Allocations" tab of Memory profiler.

-Using Monitor Allocations and the Resetting of accumulators, helps to analyze the accumulator counts (number of objects or bytes allocated) in a short timeframe between a reset and monitor collect events.
+Monitoring allocations and resetting of accumulators, helps to analyze the accumulator counts (number of objects or bytes allocated) in a short timeframe between a reset and monitor Track events.
 The accumulators can be used to understand the rate of memory allocations.
 If you suspect your application is leaking memory or has other bugs relating to memory allocation.
 Additionally, the ability to track a few specific classes, too